 International students and scholars are affected differently.
-According to the Department of Education, FERPA permits institutions to comply with information requests from the DHS in order to comply with the requirements of the Student and Exchange Visitor Program (SEVP).
-However, the information that can be requested and provided is limited to the categories listed in DHS regulations, and such requests must be directed to a campus Designated School Official (DSO).
+Immigration law contains a limited FERPA waiver with respect to nonimmigrant F, M, and J categories such that institutions do not need signed, written consent to comply with the requirements of the Student and Exchange Visitor Program (SEVP).
+However, the information that can be requested and provided is limited to the categories listed in DHS regulations and the Student and Exchange Visitor Information System (SEVIS) authorizing statute, and such requests must be directed to a campus Designated School Official (DSO).
 For all other information, international student records are protected under FERPA in the same manner as other student education records in the United States.
+SEVP has recently made broader requests for information, and on May 23, 2025, Harvard University sued the federal government over its demands for extensive records of international students, including disciplinary records, and the subsequent revocation of Harvard's SEVP certification.
+The litigation is pending.